sivajibank/passbook/README.md

   .renew .rn-s{font-size:10.5px;color:#3C5F91;margin-top:3px;line-height:1.5;}

   @media print{
+    /* Text-size choice is for reading on a phone; printing at 19px would waste paper, so paper always uses the base size. */ html{font-size:15px!important;}
     /* A statement the customer can keep: drop the dark theme and every control, and let the cards break naturally across pages. */ .no-print,.lockwrap,.langbar,.paybtns,.planner,.pl-rem,.confirm,.cta{display:none!important;}